geerlingguy/drupal-pi/README.md

   2. Pull the latest changes: `git pull`
   3. Update all required Ansible roles (and install new ones): `sudo ansible-galaxy install -r requirements.yml --force`
   4. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`

-## Running the Ansible playbook from another host

-If you want to run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!), you can change the inventory file to use the Pi's IP address instead of `127.0.0.1`, and use the same `ansible-playbook` command without the `-c local` option (e.g. `ansible-playbook -i inventory main.yml`):

-TODO - Add instructions for:
-  - Finding Raspberry Pi's IP address (e.g. using [Fing](https://www.fingbox.com/features)).
-  - Running `raspi-config`
-  - Starting from step 7 in the "Set up the Raspberry Pi" section above.

 ## Resetting the Drupal Install